 Doctors describe colorectal cancer by the following stages:

-Surgery involves the removal of tissues that contain the tumor and nearby tissues/lymph nodes.
-This may be done via laparoscopy or open surgery.
+Surgery involves the removal of tissues that contain the tumour and nearby tissues/lymph nodes.
+This may be done via laparoscopy (keyhole surgery) or open surgery.

 Chemotherapy uses anticancer drugs to shrink/kill cancer cells.
 The drugs enter the bloodstream and can affect cancer cells all over the body.
 It is prescribed for advanced stage 4 cancers to control the cancer and in stage 3 and occasional stage 2 colon cancer after operation to increase the chance of cure.